MRC-CBU/BIDS_conversion/MRI/README.md

 │   └── sub-01_scans.tsv
 ```

 All files belonging to this subject are in the *sub-01* folder.
 The structural image is stored in the *anat* subfolder, field maps in *fmap*, and functional images in the *func* subfolders.
-Each file is accompanied by its .json file that contains the metadata, such as acquisition parameters.
+Each file is accompanied by its `.json` file that contains the metadata, such as acquisition parameters.
 For the functional images, in addition to the metadata files, an events file is generated for each functional run.
 The file names follow the [BIDS specification](https://bids-standard.github.io/bids-starter-kit/folders_and_files/files.html).

 HeuDiConv needs information on how to translate your specific DICOMs into BIDS.
 This information is provided in a [heuristic file](https://heudiconv.readthedocs.io/en/latest/heuristics.html) that the user creates.

 At the moment, at the CBU we don't use a standard for naming our raw scans in the MRI console.
 Therefore we don't have a standard heuristic (rules) that we could feed to HeuDiConv for any of our projects.
 You need to create this heuristic file yourself for your specific project.
 You can use existing examples as a guideline.

 To create the heuristic file, you need to know what scans you have, which ones you want to convert (you don't have to convert all scans, only the ones you need for your project), and how to uniquely identify each scan based on its metadata.

-As such, converting DICOM data to BIDS using HeuDiConv involves 3 main steps:
+As such, **converting DICOM data to BIDS using HeuDiConv involves 3 main steps**:

  1. Discovering what DICOM series (scans) there are in your data
  2. Creating a heuristic file specifying how to translate the DICOMs into BIDS